Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

 ## Interview questions draft

 **Notes:** Split into 3 sections:
-1. What you do and the framing of what you do with inter-sectioning definitions (about your organisation and you)
+1. What does the participant do within the organisation?
+Explore the intersections of what they do with their comments. (about your organisation and you)
-2. Innovation and open tech (about innovation)
+2. Innovation and open tech. (about innovation)
-3. Design activities and methods
+3. Design activities and methods.

 --